joeheyming/redef/README.md

 * `redef(obj, key, value)`:
     Static constructor of a `Redef` object

+Where
+  * `obj`: is a Class, Module, or Object you want to temporariliy change
+  * `key`: The string name of the attribute you want to change
+  * `value`: The new value.
+If the value is None, you only capture called, method_args, and named_method_args
+   * The None case won't redefine the key on the obj

 These static functions were provided to show the usefulness of redef:
 For example, you could capture stdout of a function call, and after capturing it, `sys.stdout` goes back to normal: